 Computing

-Servers serve as the heart of a data center that houses all the required processes, networking and memory power required for running an application or offering services to end users.
-It usually comes with high-end hardware that includes server-grade processes and powerful RAM that are suitable to cater to artificial intelligence and machine learning requirements.
+Servers serve as the heart of a data center, housing all the required processes, networking and memory power for running an application or offering services to end users.
+They usually come with high-end hardware, including server-grade processes and powerful RAM suitable for artificial intelligence and machine learning requirements.

 Storage

-Along with computing, data storage serves as an important part of a data center as it enables the organization to store a large volume of data.
-It hosts a huge amount of data for their own purpose and to cater to the needs of customers.
-Many data centers nowadays use non-volatile storage media to decrease access time and cost of storage.
+Along with computing, data storage is an important part of a data center as it enables the organization to store a large volume of data.
+Data centers host a huge amount of data for their own purposes and to cater to customers’ needs.
+Many data centers nowadays use non-volatile storage media to decrease access time and storage costs.

 Network